abba-platforms/English/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## 🙏 Creator
-Simon Kapenda
-Creator, $ENGLISH
+Simon Kapenda, $ENGLISH

 ---

 ## 🔍 Additional Notes

 - $ENGLISH is designed to be **fun first, utility second**, making it an approachable memecoin for everyone.
 - Community involvement is **highly encouraged** via the DAO.
 - The tokenomics and deflationary model ensure **long-term sustainability** while maintaining viral meme appeal.
 - All smart contracts are **enterprise-grade and Certik-style audited** for security and reliability.
 - The README, Whitepaper, and Market Analysis documents provide complete **guidance for investors, contributors, and community members**.

 ---